openyurtio/openyurt/docs/proposals/20230706-yurtappoverrider.md

 2. The latter configuration always relpace the former.
 So the last configuration will really work
 #### YurtAppOverrider Validating Webhook
 1. Verify that only one YurtAppOverrider can be bound to YurtAppSet/YurtAppDaemon
-2. Verify that value is empty when operator is REMOVE
+2. Verify that value is empty when operation is REMOVE
 #### YurtAppOverrider Controller
 ##### Task 1
 1. Get update events by watching the YurtAppOverrider resource